 You love helping others realize their full potential and are ready to reach your own.
 With a Master of Arts degree in Counselor Education - Clinical Mental Health Counseling from Western Michigan University, your career advancement is in your own hands.

-Upon completing the program at WMU, you'll earn your licensed professional counselor (LPC) credential from the state of Michigan and can start practicing in a variety of fields right away.
+Upon completing the program at WMU, you'll earn your limited licensed professional counselor (LLPC) credential from the state of Michigan and can start practicing in a variety of fields right away.

 The Clinical Mental Health Counseling program offered by the Department of Counselor Education and Counseling Psychology at WMU allows you to specialize and makes you marketable in a variety of fields.
 The program incorporates coursework in research methods, group dynamics, tests and measurement, counseling theory and techniques, professional issues and ethics, multicultural counseling, lifespan development, career development, psychopathology, causes of substance abuse, recovery oriented systems of care and foundations of clinical mental health counseling.
 This master's degree goes beyond other programs by giving you knowledge to be successful across disciplines.

 The Clinical Mental Health Counseling program is accredited by the Council for Accreditation of Counseling and related Educational Programs (CACREP) as a Community Counseling program.
 Not only will your experience as a graduate student be valued by employers, your degree will be well recognized and highly commended.